wkentaro/safepicking/README.md

 ### ROS project

-- `robot-agent`: A computer for visual processing.
+- `robot-agent`: A computer with CUDA and GPU installed for visual processing.
 - `robot-node`: A computer with a real-time OS for a Panda robot.

 #### @robot-agent